 The Legislative Review Committee consists of two City Councilmembers.
 The primary goals of the committee are to make recommendations on legislative advocacy issues and to authorize position letters for legislation that aligns with the City's Council-approved Legislative Platform.
 Items not addressed in the City's Legislative Platform require approval of the full Council prior to any legislative advocacy efforts.
 For more information, view the City's Legislative Advocacy Policy.

 Meetings are held as needed to accommodate legislative proposals and to allow the City to respond to urgent legislative issues.
 To receive updates for upcoming meetings, please sign up for eNotifications and subscribe to "Legislative Affairs."

-The next Legislative Review Committee meeting is scheduled for May 24th at 10:00 am at City Hall, Conference Room C.
+The next Legislative Review Committee meeting is scheduled for July 23rd at 9:30 am at City Hall, Conference Room A.

 Mayor Steven Scharf

 2019 Legislative Agenda

 The City Council approved the City of Cupertino's 2019 Legislative Platform at its meeting on June 18th.
 The Legislative Platform is comprised of guiding principles that provide a framework for Cupertino’s regional, state, and federal legislative priorities.
 Adopted annually, the City’s Legislative Platform will serve as a reference guide for legislative positions and objectives that provide direction for the City Council and staff throughout the year.
 The Legislative Platform is the foundation of a focused advocacy strategy and the 2019 Legislative platform can be found here.